glorborg/trademonkey-docs/docs-site/docs/01-getting-started/reflections.md

 ---
 id: reflections
-title: Reflections
+title: Reflections (Behavioral Record)
 sidebar_label: Reflections
 ---

-# Reflections
+# Reflections (Behavioral Record)

 ## Purpose

-Reflections are structured snapshots of your mindset and rule adherence at key decision points.
-They turn your emotions, conviction, and behavior into data TradeMonkey can analyze, instead of vague memories or diary-style notes.

----
+Reflections are timestamped behavioral snapshots.

+They capture your execution state, intent, and observed behavior at specific moments so TradeMonkey can analyze what actually happened, not what you later remember.

+Reflections turn subjective experience into structured evidence that can be replayed, compared, and analyzed across time.

+They are not a diary.
+They are behavioral records.

 ## What a Reflection Captures

-For **trades**, reflections are recorded at:

-- **Entry** – what you felt and intended when opening the position.
-- **Exit** – what you felt and decided when closing the position.

-Each reflection can include:

-- **Emotions** – up to a few labels (e.g., confident, calm, fearful, FOMO, revenge).
-- **Conviction score** – how sure you were (e.g., 1–10).
-- **Plan adherence** – whether you followed your rules (Yes / Partial / No).
-- **Notes** – short factual explanation of what you saw and did.
-- **Tags** – context like setup, strategy, or session (e.g., `breakout`, `scalp`, `london-open`).

-You can also create **journal reflections** not tied to trades, to log:

-- Pre-session plans and expectations.
-- Post-session reviews.
-- Days you chose not to trade and why.

-Imported trades from CSV have financial data only; you can add reflections later if you want those trades included in psychology-based analytics.

----

-## How to Use Reflections

-1. **At entry**
-   - When you open (or plan) a trade, add:
-     - Entry emotions
-     - Entry conviction
-     - Plan adherence (Did this match your rules?)
-     - A brief note and any relevant tags

-2. **At exit**
-   - When you close the trade, add:
-     - Exit emotions
-     - Exit conviction
-     - Exit adherence
-     - Exit reason (e.g., hit stop, hit target, manual exit)
-     - A brief note

-3. **After the trade (optional)**
-   - In the trade's thread, write a concise reflection:
-     - What went as planned
-     - What drifted from plan
-     - What you would repeat or avoid next time

-4. **On days you don't trade**
-   - Create a journal reflection:
-     - Emotions (e.g., calm, patient, frustrated)
-     - Why you did or didn't trade
-     - Any key observations about the market or yourself

-Aim for short, factual entries that you can maintain consistently.

----

-## How Reflection Data Drives Insights

-When you log reflections consistently, TradeMonkey can show:

-- **Performance by emotion**
-  - e.g., "Confident entries vs. FOMO entries" in terms of win rate and P&L.
-- **Conviction patterns**
-  - How often you enter low-conviction trades and what they cost you.
-  - Where conviction collapses between entry and exit (discipline decay).
-- **Plan adherence behavior**
-  - Trades where you followed your plan end-to-end vs. trades where you drifted.
-  - Whether rule violations are clustered in specific times, setups, or emotional states.
-- **Richer AI insights**
-  - More specific summaries of your behavior instead of generic "you traded X times" statements.
+A reflection can be trade-linked or free-form.
+In both cases, it captures what you observed about your behavior, not commentary or self-judgment.

+## Trade-Linked Reflections

+When attached to a trade, reflections typically capture:

+Emotional State
+One or more labels (e.g. Calm, Confident, Fear, FOMO, Frustration)

+Conviction (1–10)
+How strong the setup or decision felt at that moment

+Plan Adherence
+Whether execution followed your plan (Yes / Partial / No)

+Notes
+A brief, factual description of what you saw and did

+Tags (optional)
+Context such as setup, session, or strategy
+(e.g. London open, breakout, scalp)

+Trade-linked reflections appear:

+Inside the Trade Thread (timeline evidence)

+In Behavioral Recap (condensed replay)

+In Drift Detection and analytics (pattern aggregation)

+## Free-Form Reflections (State Snapshots)

+You can also create reflections not attached to a trade.

+These are used to capture execution state or observations outside of a specific position, such as:

+Pre-session plans or expectations

+Post-session reviews

+Days you chose not to trade

+Noticing emerging behavioral patterns

+Mental state during drawdowns or recovery periods

+These reflections live in the Behavioral Record and can still be used in higher-level analysis.

+## When Reflections Are Recorded

+### At Entry (Trade-Linked)

+Capture:

+Entry emotions

+Entry conviction

+Entry plan adherence

+Brief note explaining the decision

+This records intent at the moment of commitment.

+### At Exit (Trade-Linked)

+Capture:

+Exit emotions

+Exit conviction

+Exit plan adherence

+Exit reason (target, stop, discretionary, etc.)

+Brief note

+This records decision quality under resolution.

+### After the Trade (Optional)

+In the Trade Thread, you may add a reflection to capture:

+What held

+What drifted

+What you noticed about your execution

+Later reflections never overwrite earlier ones — they sit alongside them with their own timestamps.

+### On Non-Trading Days

+Create a reflection to record:

+Emotional state

+Why you did or did not trade

+Observations about discipline, patience, or impulse control

+These snapshots help explain absence of trades, which is often as important as presence.

+## How Reflection Data Is Used

+When reflections are logged consistently, TradeMonkey can surface:

+Behavioral Performance Patterns

+Results by emotional state
+(e.g. Calm vs FOMO entries)

+Conviction patterns
+(e.g. low-conviction entries vs outcomes)

+Conviction decay
+Where confidence collapses between entry and exit

+Execution Drift Signals

+Performance when plan adherence is Yes vs Partial vs No

+Clustering of rule violations by emotion, session, or setup

+Behavioral precursors to poor exits or early closes

+AI-Assisted Summaries (Optional)

+When you choose to use AI:

+Reflections provide the behavioral signal

+AI summarizes patterns instead of repeating raw stats

 Without reflections, analytics are limited to price and P&L only.

----

 ## What Makes a Good Reflection

 Good reflections are:

+Structured
-- **Structured** – emotions, conviction, and adherence are selected as fields, not buried only in text.
+Emotions, conviction, and adherence are selected explicitly

+Specific
-- **Specific** – describe concrete things (session, setup, key levels, what rule you broke).
+Reference concrete context (session, setup, rule interaction)

+Factual
-- **Factual** – focus on what happened, not self-judgment.
+Describe what happened, not how you judge yourself

-**Example (entry):**

-> Emotions: Confident, Calm
+Example (Entry)

+Emotions: Calm, Confident

-> Conviction: 8/10
+Conviction: 8/10

-> Plan adherence: Yes
+Plan Adherence: Yes

-> Notes: "Waited for pullback to support, 3 confluences present, entered 10 min after London open as planned."
+Notes: "Waited for pullback to support, three confluences present, entered 10 minutes after London open as planned."

-Avoid vague or purely emotional venting like "Felt bad, market sucks, I'm undisciplined" without any structured data.
+Avoid vague venting like:

+"Felt bad, market was stupid, I'm undisciplined."

----
+That produces no usable signal.

-## Best Practices and Notes
+## Best Practices

-- **Log close to real time**
+Log close to the decision
-  Reflections are most accurate when recorded near the decision, not days later.
+Accuracy drops the longer you wait.

-- **Be honest, not flattering**
+Be honest, not flattering
-  Tag emotions and adherence as they were, not as you wish they had been.
+Record how it was, not how you wish it had been.

-- **Be consistent, not exhaustive**
+Be consistent, not exhaustive
-  Pick a minimal set you'll always fill in (e.g., emotions + conviction + adherence) and apply it to every trade.

-- **Use hybrid depth**
+A small set logged every time beats long notes logged occasionally.

+Use depth selectively
-  Full notes for important trades (big wins/losses, rule breaks, emotional spikes); lighter reflections for routine trades.
+More detail for emotional trades or rule breaks; lighter entries for routine trades.

-- **Optional, but powerful**
-  You can use TradeMonkey without reflections, but meaningful psychology and behavior insights depend on them.

----
+## Important Notes

+Reflections are optional, but powerful.
+Core trade tracking works without them; behavioral insight does not.

+Reflections are descriptive, not prescriptive.
+They document behavior.
+Interpretation and correction remain yours.

+Imported trades contain financial data only.
+You can add reflections later to include those trades in behavioral analysis.

 ## Support

-If you're unsure how to structure your reflection workflow, contact **hello@trademonkey.app**.
+If you have questions about reflections or how to structure your workflow, contact
+hello@trademonkey.app